katerebekah/csharp-dotnet-milestones/1-foundations/resources/FND_REGEX.md

 [a-z]\w\w[a-z] # Combinations of shorthands and ranges works as well
 ```

-Building a proper regex this way can be nearly impossible if you don't know the word length beforehand.
-To address this, we have Greedy Operators.
-Greed Operators are shorthands that repeat a preceeding pattern for you!
+Building a proper regex this way can be nearly impossible if you don't know the length of the word beforehand.
+To address this, Greedy Operators were conceived.
+Greedy Operators are shorthands that repeat a preceeding pattern for you!
 Greedy Operators can follow any regex shorthand or Character Class, but can never be used alone.
-The following are Greedy operators with their meanings:
+The following are Greedy Operators and their meanings:

 - `+` match `one or more` occurances
 - `{n,m}` match `atleast n but no more than m` occurances (n and m are integers).